cypw/PyTorch-MFNet/README.md

 # Multi-Fiber Networks for Video Recognition
 This repository contains the code and trained models of:

 Yunpeng Chen, Yannis Kalantidis, Jianshu Li, Shuicheng Yan, Jiashi Feng.
-"Multi-Fiber Networks for Video Recognition" ([PDF](https://arxiv.org/abs/xx.xxxx)).
+"Multi-Fiber Networks for Video Recognition".

 ## Implementation